Real-Skill/javascript-tasks/README.md

 ### isPalindrome(str)

-Returns true when `str` is a palindrome when it isn't returns false.
+It returns true when `str` is a palindrome; when it isn't, it returns false.

 ### onlyLetter(text)

-Returns string with letters from `text` (without space).
-When `text` is not string returns false.
+It returns a string with letters from `text` (without space).
+When the `text` is not a string, it returns false.

 ### alphabetOrder(str)

-Returns lower case letters from `str` in alphabetical order.
+It returns lower case letters from `str` in alphabetical order.
 Capitalization doesn't matter.

 ### upperCase(str)

-Converts the first letter of each word of the string in upper case.
+It converts the first letter of each word of the string to upper case.

 ### findTheLongestWord(str)

-Finds the longest word within the `str`.
-Returns the array.
+It finds the longest word within the `str`.
+It returns the array.

 ## Before you start...